 Five Reasons to do a Website Redesign

-Small business owners need to monitor whether their investment in a website is providing a good return.
+Small business owners need to monitor whether their investment in a responsive website is providing a good return.
 Are your products and services easy to buy?
 If they aren’t, you are wasting time and money and probably doing more harm than good.

 Ask yourself the following five questions to see whether it’s time for a redesign: